 - Ocular Gushers: Pinkie Pie is so touched by the reunion of Celestia and Luna, she briefly does this.
-The scene she did this in is even the trope picture.
+The scene is the trope picture.

-- Pals With Jesus: Upon encountering Princess Celestia, the ponies instantly kneel in silent reverence, even Pinkie Pie and Rainbow Dash...but not Twilight Sparkle who goes for a hug (or the pony equivalent) since she is a long-time student of Celestia who is particularly affectionate towards her.
+- Pals with Jesus: Upon encountering Princess Celestia, the ponies instantly kneel in silent reverence, even Pinkie Pie and Rainbow Dash...but not Twilight Sparkle.
+She goes for a hug since she is a long-time student of Celestia who is particularly affectionate towards her.

 - Plot Tailored to the Party: Seen during the adventure through the Everfree Forest with each of Twilight's new self-proclaimed friends demonstrating an important virtue of theirs.

 - Police Are Useless: Justified by Nightmare Moon blasting three Royal Pegasus Guards with lightning.
 She is a goddess and they are only mortal.

 - The Power of Friendship: Both figuratively and literally.
 The title of the show is not lying; friendship is literally magic with enough power to defeat a Physical God.

 - The Quest: To find the Elements of Harmony.

 - Rampage from a Nail: Fluttershy realises that this is the case with a monster that's attacking them, and is able to calm it down.
 The first part of the trope was invoked by Nightmare Moon, who was the thorn in its paw.